debate on the 'Stultitia II' (on sailing folly)

 The journey of the Stultitia II connects the two Erasmus cities of Rotterdam and Basel.
 Desiderius Erasmus Roterodamus was born 550 years ago in Rotterdam and died on July 12 1536 in Basel, where he was buried in the Munsterkerk.
 Exactly 500 years ago, his Latin translation of the New Testament, which he himself has always considered his most important work, appeared.
 This special Erasmus year is celebrated in Rotterdam and Bazel.

 Tolerance, education, courtesy and faith are important themes in the work of the Rotterdam humanist.
 The debates in Rotterdam and Basel discuss the value of his ideas for today's society.
-What can we do with it in discussions about Europe, refugees, immigration, life in the big city and religious experience?
-This will be debated on Tuesday 12 July: Awraham Soetendorp, rabbi; Bert Kuipers, pastor at the Grote or Sint Laurenskerk; Liesbeth Levy, philosopher and director of LOKAAL, center for democracy; and Leo Molenaar, publicist and board member of the House of Erasmus.
-The debate is led by Geert Maarse, known from Studio Erasmus and others.
-In Basel, the mayor of Rotterdam, Ahmed Aboutaleb, participated in the debate. (the recordings can be seen on YouTube)
+What can we do with it in discussions about Europe, refugees, immigration, life in the big city and religion?
+This will be debated on Tuesday 12 July: Avraham Soetendorp, rabbi; Bert Kuipers, pastor at the Grote of Sint Laurenskerk; Liesbeth Levy, philosopher and director of LOKAAL, center for democracy; and Leo Molenaar, publicist and board member of the House of Erasmus.
+The debate will be led by Geert Maarse, known from Studio Erasmus, among others.
+Rotterdam mayor Ahmed Aboutaleb took part in the debate in Basel. (the recordings can be seen on YouTube)